brettjstevens/COMP1002Assignment/README.md

 # Data Structures and Algorithms Assignment
 Java assignment completed in COMP1002 : Data Structures and Algorithms unit  @ Curtin 2019

+This project contains the java construction of a linked list, heap and graph data structures.
+A heap search algorithm has been implemented.
+The data structures and algorithms are used in the implementation of a social media simulation.

 <h2>How to Run:</h2>
 This project was split into four distinct parts: